ritza-co/internal-articles/docs/scrape-google-trends.md

 When building our payload, we use `geo=''` to specify that we don't want region-specific data, and specify `timeframe` to 5 years beginning in 2016.
 PyTrends's `interest_over_time()` is one of the methods we can use to get specific data, in this case the search activity for our keywords.

-## Processing the data
+## Data cleanup
-Next we can clean up our data and make sure it's ready to be plotted.
+Next we can clean up our data and make sure it's ready to be visualized.
 Pytrends conveniently returns our data in a pandas dataframe, essentially a table, which makes it relatively easy to manipulate and plot.
 Type in the following:

 ```python
 print(keyword_interest.head())